 Read on to learn all you need to know about burnout at work.
 We’ll discuss employee burnout signs to watch out for, what to do when you see these signs, and tips on proactively preventing employee burnout.

 Unlimited PTO is a new and growing trend in HR circles.
 It’s right for Netflix, but is it right for your business?

 Employee burnout is a state of exhaustion brought on by stress, usually to do with overwork or problems at work.
 It can show itself in a number of ways, including physical or mental symptoms.

-It can be clear to an employee when they feel burned out, or not so clear.
+Sometimes it’s clear to an employee when they feel burned out.
+Sometimes not.
 Many employees do experience and understand burnout.
 In this study, 67% of the 7500 employees surveyed reported feeling burned out at least some of the time – 23% saying they experience burnout at work very often or always.

 Yet there are other workers who go through very real cases of burnout, without recognizing it as such.
 Employee burnout can sometimes be explained away as other things.
 You may recognize the symptoms – such health issues, low productivity or a lack of happiness – without realizing the underlying cause.